freedomofpress/securedrop/docs/source.rst

 machine.
 Your operating system may keep additional logs, for example, of the last time you used Tor Browser.

+In general, when you are trying to stay anonymous, many time-saving features of your computer or phone turn into threats: bookmarks, recommendations, synchronization features, shortcuts to frequently opened files, and so on.
+It is very easy to make small mistakes that can endanger your anonymity, especially if you use the same device for any other purpose.

 For greater deniability and security, we recommend booting into the `Tails operating system`_ (typically from a USB stick).
 Tails is specifically designed to run on your computer without leaving traces of your activity or saving logs.
 It automatically routes all of your Internet browsing through Tor so you can easily access SecureDrop safely.

+Even if you are using a dedicated computer for your SecureDrop activity that you have never used and will never use for anything else, we recommend also using Tails to avoid leaving traces of your activity on the computer's hard disk, in your ISP's logs, or on cloud services.

 .. important::